planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

   - To report a bug or suggest a feature, [raise an issue on GitHub](https://github.com/planetlabs/planet-client-python/issues/new)
   - To get in touch with the development team, email [developers@planet.com](mailto:developers@planet.com)
- - To get in touch with the development team, email [developers@planet.com](mailto:developers@planet.com)